-The Tres Cantos site in Spain is home to GSK Global Health R&D research facility, which is focused on discovering and developing new medicines for diseases of the developing world.
+The Tres Cantos site in Spain is home to GSK Global Health R&D research facility, which is focused on discovering and developing new medicines for . endemic infectious diseases.

 More than 150 scientific staff work at the campus in a range of areas including medicinal chemistry, parasitology, mycobacteriology, pharmacology and toxicology.

 This site is also home to the Open Lab, which is integrated within the facility’s research Units focused on Malaria, TB, Kinetoplastids, Gut Health and Enteric Infections.

 The Open Lab gives Open Lab fellows access to GSK drug discovery, pre-clinical expertise, capabilities and the benefits of working as part of a project team.

 This bold and flexible approach has positioned the Open Lab as a dynamic research hub for endemic infectious diseases, helping to stimulate innovative research that could ultimately result in the discovery and development of new medicines.

 The Research Units equipped with all the human and technical resources needed to effectively address the challenges of each disease.
 These units are composed of laboratories specialized in: